-This can create a greater sense of responsibility within the team ("I don't want to hold up my team members' work") and sense of achievement ("I helped build this crucial component").
+This can create a greater sense of responsibility within the team ("I don't want to hold up my team members' work") and a sense of achievement ("I helped build this crucial component").
 Knowing how an individual's work interfaces with the rest of the team can also enhance teamwork and prevent projects from being derailed because of a single individual.

 Besides milestones and tasks, there are a number of other project activities that can benefit from greater transparency:

-- Project communication: Enabling transparency in project communication helps team members see the entire process that leads to a decision, and not just the decision in itself.
-Opening up communication to everyone can also help in decision making by leveraging the "wisdom of the crowds" model.
+- Project communication: Enabling transparency in project communication helps team members see the entire process that leads to a decision and not just the decision in itself.
+Opening up communication to everyone can also help in decision-making by leveraging the "wisdom of the crowds" model.

 - Project budget and time: Sharing the amount of budget and time consumed/available can help team members orient themselves better and evaluate their own priorities.
 You don't have to share detailed project budget data; just the part that impacts the team's work.

-- Project changes: If there is any change in the project's scope, budget or deadline, keep your team cued in.
+- Project changes: If there is any change in the project's scope, budget, or deadline, keep your team cued in.
 Explain to them what exactly changed, why it changed, and how it impacts their work.
 This can improve team morale and help them trust you more.

 8. Emphasize the project's "purpose"